openstack-archive/cookbook-openstack-common/README.md

 Description
 ===========

 This cookbook provides common setup recipes, helper methods and attributes that describe an OpenStack deployment as part of the OpenStack reference deployment Chef for OpenStack.
+This version is for deploying the 'Havana' release, the 'master' branch is currently working on the 'Icehouse' release.

 Requirements
 ============

-* Chef 0.10.0 or higher required (for Chef environment use).
+* Chef 11 or higher is required.

 Cookbooks
 ---------